 If a lease entry is found, the server MUST check the state of Open.Connection for all Opens in Lease.LeaseOpens.
-If Open.Connection.Dialect belongs to the SMB 3.x dialect family and Open.Connection is NULL, the server MUST select alternate connection in Session.ChannelList and update Open.Connection.
+If Open.Connection.Dialect belongs to the SMB 3.x dialect family and Open.Connection is NULL, the server MUST select an alternate connection in Session.ChannelList and update Open.Connection.

-If Open.Connection is NULL, Open.IsResilient is FALSE, and Open.IsPersistent is FALSE, the server SHOULD close the Open as specified in section 3.3.4.17.
+If Open.Connection is NULL, the server MUST close the Open as specified in section 3.3.4.17 for the following cases: